Inaki-McKearney/Wikipedia-Search-Engine/README.md

 # Wikipedia Search Engine

-A scalable cloud-based search engine for Wikipedia.
+A scalable cloud-based search engine for Wikipedia, complete with (fictitious) advertisements.

 This is a basic web-application that was built with performance and scalability in mind.